CodingTrain/website-archive/_CodingChallenges/154-tic-tac-toe-minimax.md

     url: "/CodingChallenges/149-tic-tac-toe"
 ---

-This challenge takes the tic tac toe game I made in coding challenge 149 and adds an ai for a person to play against using the minimax algorithm.
+In this challenge I take the Tic Tac Toe game from coding challenge #149 and add an AI opponent for a human player by implenenting the Minimax algorithm.